Perhaps you've heard of Texas' so-called Romeo and Juliet Law and may have wondered:

 Charging a teen when the offense involves the same sex and not the opposite sex is questionable.
 Some Texas lawmakers are working to include protections in cases of same-sex offenses under Texas' indecency with a child law.

 If a member of your family faces a charge of statutory rape or indecency with a child, despite having less than a three-year ago gap, consult a skilled sex crimes defense lawyer immediately.
 The Neal Davis Law Firm is committed to fighting for the legal rights of those who should be protected under Texas' Romeo and Juliet laws.

-Contact us today for a free and confidential legal review of your case.
+Contact us today for a confidential legal review of your case.
 We can further explain Texas' laws to you and ensure that your loved one is granted the proper legal protections.